Hamels yields 3 runs in Braves debut, a 5-1 loss to Orioles

+BALTIMORE (AP) — Cole Hamels could have easily dismissed the results, attributing the lackluster numbers in his Atlanta Braves debut to rustiness after an unaccustomed layoff.

+Instead, the 36-year-old deemed his performance to be well below his own high expectations.

-BALTIMORE (AP) — Cole Hamels finally got on the mound in an Atlanta uniform, allowing three runs to the Baltimore Orioles before reaching his predetermined pitch count in the fourth inning, and the Braves struggled offensively in a 5-1 loss Wednesday night.
+Pitching for the first time since last September, Hamels allowing three runs to the Baltimore Orioles before reaching his predetermined pitch count in the fourth inning of a 5-1 loss Wednesday night.

+“It’s just for me it’s unacceptable.
+I’ve got to be better,” Hamels said.

-The 36-year-old Hamels signed a one-year contract with Atlanta in December and was expected to be a major contributor in the rotation.
+Hamels signed a one-year contract with Atlanta in December and was expected to be a major contributor in the rotation.
 But he arrived at spring training with a sore shoulder and developed triceps tendinitis during summer camp before being placed on the 45-day injured list on the eve of the season opener.

 Adding to Hamels’ frustration was that he had made at least 20 starts in each of his previous 14 seasons.
 And so, after enduring the long, unfamiliar process of rehabilitating a significant injury, Hamels came off the IL on Wednesday and finally got to work.